LittleSoterios/GolfTrader/README.md

 `
 It is populated using OAuth2 and the google strategy.

-Page routing for GET request was simple set up and using the user object in the request I could conditionally render links on the home page based on whether the user was logged in, or redirect them to the home page if the manually tried to naviagte to a page only authenticated users should have access to.
+Page routing for GET request was simple set up and using the user object in the request I could conditionally render links on the home page based on whether the user was logged in, or redirect them to the home page if the manually tried to navigate to a page only authenticated users should have access to.

 The only three more models were created.
 The first that was implemented is the club model:
 `const clubSchema = new Schema({